skafos/TuriImageSimilarity/README.md

 - `image_similarity.ipynb` - a python notebook with the same code as the above `image_similarity.py` job.

 Additionallly, there exist:
-- `metis.config.yml` - a file telling Skafos how execute the jobs in this project
+- `metis.config.yml` - a file telling Skafos how to execute the jobs in this project
 - `requirements.txt` - a file telling Skafos the project's dependencies
 - `save_models.py` - a helper module to save the core ml model to Skafos